OlaCod/Data-Analysis-and-Visualisation/README.md

 This repository contains a collection of data cleaning, analysis and visualisation projects covering a wide range of topics.

 Tags
-Quantitative Business Techniques, Python, Numpy, Matplotlib, Plotly, Panda
+Quantitative Business Techniques, Python, Numpy, Matplotlib, Plotly, Pandas